1011+ breaches tracked — check free

 Enable two-factor authentication

 Turn on 2FA on Carnival and every important account.
-Even if your password is known, attackers cannot get in without the second factor.
+Even if your password is known, attackers cannot access the account without the second factor.

 4